 Time: 1 to 2 hours

-Check your owner manual.
-Some older cars spec copper.
+Check owner manual.
+Some older cars require copper.

 Common on late 1990s to early 2000s vehicles.